Frequently Asked Questions

 Does the parent need to participate in the lesson?

 Probably not.
-Success requires a consistent commitment and realistic expectations.
-We usually accept students as young as three as long as everyone understands that progress looks different the younger we start.
-However, if your child is really little (under 3), we suggest taking some early childhood music classes to prepare you for further success once you begin lessons.
-We recommend Brookfield Academy for Mini Musicians – many of our current Suzuki kiddos started music classes with Miss Clara!
+We accept students as young as three for Suzuki method lessons and students as young as eight for traditional lessons.
+However, if your child is really little (under three), we suggest taking some early childhood music classes to prepare you for further success once you begin lessons.
+We recommend Brookfield Academy for Mini Musicians – many of our current students started music classes with Ms. Clara!

 Nope!
 We’ve had students in their 70’s and 80’s.
 Music is for everyone.
 Get in here.